drharcho/enamel-store-locator/wordpress-plugin/readme.txt

 == Changelog ==

+= 1.2.1 =
+* NEW: Google Map ID setting for Advanced Markers support
+* NEW: AdvancedMarkerElement migration - replaces deprecated google.maps.Marker
+* NEW: Added loading=async parameter to Maps API for optimal performance
+* NEW: Marker library now loaded for future-proof marker support
+* IMPROVED: Graceful fallback to legacy Marker when Map ID not provided
+* IMPROVED: DOM-based marker content for better styling and transitions

 = 1.2.0 =
 * NEW: Lazy loading option - Delays loading Google Maps until the user scrolls to the store locator
 * NEW: Defer scripts option - Loads JavaScript after page content to reduce render-blocking